 The cut-off date for the accumulation of the work experience is July 31.
 In other words, if your two years of experience is only complete after the admission period, please submit a temporary work certificate which indicates that your contract is ongoing.

 Official translations of certificates

 Each applicant must also submit a copy of their qualification certificate translated into Finnish, Swedish or English by an official (authorised) translator, if the original document is in none of these languages.
 Translations must be signed and stamped by the translator.

-The translations must be uploaded to the online application form by 26 January 2022 before 3:00pm Finnish time.
+The translations must be uploaded to the online application form.

 Applicants with refugee status